 FLORAL PARTS

-- The essential parts of a flower can be considered in two parts: the vegetative part, consisting of petals and associated structures in the perianth, and the reproductive or sexual parts. - A stereotypical flower consists of four kinds of structures attached to the tip of a short stalk.
+A stereotypical flower consists of four kinds of structures attached to the tip of a short stalk.
 Each of these kinds of parts is arranged in a whorl on the receptacle.

 THE FOUR MAIN WHORLS ARE AS FOLLOWS: